-Cote d'Ivoire, or Ivory Coast, is home to approximately 140 distinct ethnic groups.
+Cote d'Ivoire, or Ivory Coast, is home to approximately a number of distinct ethnic groups.
 The Western Krahn are part of a larger group who live primarily across the border in Liberia.
 In Cote d'Ivoire, they represent a very slight portion of the population.
 They are part of the Kru cluster of peoples, and their language is part of the Niger-Congo family.

 Very little is known about the Western Krahn; thus, some assumptions have been made regarding their lifestyle, based on their location and related groups.
 The Western Krahn are assumed to be farmers who grow millet, sorghum, and other crops.
 Crop rotation and some irrigation are used, and small numbers of cattle and other animals are kept.
 Hunting, fishing, and gathering wild plants provide additional food.

 Western Krahn settlements consist of a small number of mud huts with cone-shaped roofs made of palm leaves or thatch.
 These huts are grouped irregularly around a center court that serves as a meeting place.
 In a particular locality, a clan composed of a local lineage dominates.
 Many settlements are actually an extended family acting as an economic unit.
 Each extended family has a headman, who offers sacrifices to the ancestral spirits.
 The headman is succeeded by his oldest sister's eldest son, who then leaves his own compound to assume his new role.
 Each village (group of settlements) has a religious chief and headmen to handle village affairs and disputes.